Nickiway/Nickiway/README.md

 - Problem-solving and debugging

 ## 🤝 Let's Connect
 I'm always open to collaboration and learning from fellow developers.
-If you'd like to connect, feel free to reach out to me via LinkedIn [https://www.linkedin.com/in/nick-shkitak-b1610b260/] or Instagram [https://www.instagram.com/nickiway_/].
+If you'd like to connect, feel free to reach out to me via [LinkedIn](https://www.linkedin.com/in/nick-shkitak-b1610b260/) or [Instagram](https://www.instagram.com/nickiway_/).

 Thanks for visiting my GitHub profile.
 Have a great day! 🌟